From entertaining to eerie, these are the most unique cafes in Japan

 Hatcoffee, Kotobuki

 Impeccable creativity and aromatic brews meet at Hatcoffee, where latte art master Kohei Matsuno turns java cups into mini art pieces.
 Show him a picture of your favourite cartoon or animal on your phone, and he’ll recreate a foamy rendition of it, 2D or 3D, right in front of you.
-While customised cuppas cost ¥1200 (INR 694), you can also opt for the basic latte retailing at ¥650 (INR 376), and let the latte art master surprise you with his creativity.
+While customised cuppas cost ¥1200, you can also opt for the basic latte retailing at ¥650, and let the latte art master surprise you with his creativity.
 Reservations for Hatcoffee are required and can be made online.

 Location: 3-15-6 Kotobuki, Taito 111-0042 Tokyo Prefecture